-Nissan odd man out in partner Renault’s FCA merger decision
+Renault’s FCA merger move leaves partner Nissan in the cold

 In the intensely competitive auto world, going it alone would be perilous for Nissan, or any automaker, though there are a few exceptions, such as Japanese rival Honda Motor Co.

 Despite longtime speculation about a full merger with Renault, Nissan has resisted.
-Should Renault merge with FCA, which combined the American and Italian automakers, the partnership will become still more unbalanced.
+Should Renault merge with FCA, which combined the American and Italian automakers, the partnership will become even more unbalanced.

 In theory, Nissan models and Chrysler models don’t overlap in the U.S. market, so there might be ways they could complement each other.
 But it’s unclear whether the companies will want such a partnership.